timcoil/remixer/README.md

 1. React
 2. TailwindCSS
 3. Vercel
-4. Claude API
+4. Claude 3.5 Sonnet API

+## API Configuration
+The project uses the latest Anthropic API (Claude 3.5 Sonnet) with the official JavaScript SDK (@anthropic-ai/sdk).

 ## Challenges

 1. Add in another AI API
 2. Add a way to upload audio files to have them transcribed
 3. Click to tweet or to schedule a tweet from the output
-4. Add a way to save teh remixed output to a database# remixer
+4. Add a way to save the remixed output to a database

+## Setup
+1. Clone the repository
+2. Run `npm install`
+3. Create a `.env.local` file with your Claude API key: `CLAUDE_API_KEY=your_api_key_here`
+4. Run `npm run dev` to start the development server